Hips Don't Lie: Critical reception and legacy

 When it was released in 2006, according to Nielsen Broadcast Data Systems, "Hips Don't Lie" was the most-played pop song in a single week in American radio history.
 It was played 9,637 times in one week.
 Shakira became the first artist in the history of the Billboard charts to earn the coveted number one spots on both the Top 40 Mainstream and Latin Chart in the same week doing so with "Hips Don't Lie".
 Additionally, she is the only artist from South America to reach the number-one spot on the U.S. Billboard Hot 100, the Australian ARIA chart, and the UK Singles Chart.
 According to Billboard, "Hips Don't Lie" is one of the 23 most dominant Billboard Hot 100 number ones of the last 30 years, since it occupied the top spot with 2x the points of the weekly No. 2 song on 17 June 2006 chart.
 In 2006, fan-made videos directed into one became the second most streamed song on Yahoo only after Shakira's own video of it.
-Los Angeles Times credits the song for starting a shock wave, and called the action the "Hips Don't Lie Impact" starting a new era of fan-artist interactions.
+The Los Angeles Times credits the song for starting a shock wave, and called the action the "Hips Don't Lie Impact" starting a new era of fan-artist interactions.
 Furthermore, the song became the most streamed video of the year reported by Nielsen Broadcast Data Systems tripling the views of the video in second place, which was Beyoncé's "Check on It".

 In 2017, the song ranked 93rd on Billboards Greatest Pop Songs of All Time list.
 In 2018, "Hips Don't Lie" was selected as one of the greatest songs by 21st-century women, by National Public Radio, ranking at 65.
 In 2021, Time Out New York picked "Hips Don't Lie" as the 11th best pop song of all time.
-As of 2024, "Hips Don't Lie" is the most streamed 2000s female song of all time on Spotify.
+As of 2024, "Hips Don't Lie" is the most streamed 2000s female song on Spotify.